cirosantilli/markdown-style-guide/index.md

 Top-level headers serve as a title for the entire document.

+Top-level headers on files such as `README.md`, `index.md` or analogous serve as a title for their parent directory.

 Projects must be consistent if they use top-level headers or not: files which serve analogous functions must either all have top-level headers or not.

 Downsides of top-level headers: